jacobhu04/Projects/touch_grass/README.md

 Winning Condition: The game ends when your avatar successfully touches all grass tiles in the world.

+## Video Demonstration

+For a video demonstration, please watch world_demo.mp4.
+In the demo, you will see the features detailed above.

 ## How to Play

 Choose a seed to generate a new world or load a previously saved game.